 Representatives to organizations not part of the Yearly Meeting but to which the Yearly Meeting regularly nominates, appoints, or sends representatives, are nominated by the Nominating Committee and appointed by the Yearly Meeting in accordance with the procedures of the organizations to which they are named.

-The American Friends Service Committee carries out service, development, social justice, and peace programs throughout the world.
-Founded by Quakers in 1917 to provide conscientious objectors with an opportunity to aid civilian war victims.
+The American Friends Service Committee (AFSC) carries out service, development, social justice, and peace programs throughout the world.
+It was founded by Quakers in 1917 to provide conscientious objectors with an opportunity to aid civilian war victims.
 Attracting the support and partnership of people of many races, religions, and cultures, AFSC’s work is based on the Quaker belief in the worth of every person and faith in the power of love to overcome violence and injustice.

 AFSC is directed by the American Friends Service Committee Corporation, through a Board of Directors elected by the Corporation from among its members.
 Corporation members all must be members of the Religious Society of Friends.